messeili/reading-notes/401/reading02.md

 npm, short for Node Package Manager, is two things: first and foremost, it is an online repository for the publishing of open-source Node.js projects; second, it is a command-line utility for interacting with said repository that aids in package installation, version management, and dependency management.

-### Provide code snippets showing 3 different ways to export a function from a node module

 ### Vocabulary Terms

 - ecosystem: Managed lifecycle and dependency injection for your application components.